TEACH Grants

 Each year you receive a TEACH Grant you must sign a TEACH Grant Agreement to Serve.
 The Agreement is a legally binding document that defines the teaching obligations you must meet and specifies your repayment obligation if a TEACH Grant that you receive is converted to a Direct Unsubsidized Loan.
 When you sign the service agreement, you are agreeing to repay the grant as a Federal Direct Unsubsidized Loan, with interest accrued from the date that the grant funds were disbursed, if you do not complete the teaching obligation.
 Once the grant has been converted to a loan, it cannot be converted back to a grant.

-Request for Federal TEACH Grant
+Request the TEACH Grant Application

 TEACH Grant Exit Counseling